or the first three decades of the twentieth century, the fabled

 Canal–a fabulous half-ruin, its gardens set ablaze with enormous

-Chinese lanterns, where albino blackbirds trilled overhead and pet cheetahs prowled along twisting pathways below; while in one of its salons, a life-size wax replica of Mary Vetsera, the tragic Mayerling heroine, stared from within a massive glass case.
+Chinese lanterns, where albino blackbirds trilled overhead and pet cheetahs prowled along twisting pathways below.
 Years later, this same building would be purchased by Peggy Guggenheim to become The Peggy Guggenheim Collection, the most important museum in Italy for European and American art of the first half of the 20th century.
 Just

 outside of Paris lay the Palais Rose–the Marchesa's fantastic mansion